 The scouts that you want to get are ones with 20 Judging Current Ability and 20 Judging Potential Ability.
 This way, when they return with a scout report, you will see a more accurate representation of a player’s current and potential ability.

 This will lead you to make a better decision when it comes to signing a player.
 One thing that I love and hate about FM is that the potential ability is often a stab in the dark.
 With better scouts, this stab may be more accurate.
 However, it can still be fairly random.
-This brings me nicely onto my next point.
+This brings me nicely to my next point.

 2. Scout every newgen on youth intake date